ktorn/completium-landing/docs/templates/template18.md

 * _open buy_ is the date beyond which players can buy ticket
 * _close buy_ is the date beyond which players cannot buy ticket
 * _close reveal_ is the date beyond which players cannot reveal key
+* _open transfer_ is the date beyond which anyone can transfer the jackpot
 * _chest time_ is the difficulty to break players' partial raffle key encryption
 * _reveal fee_ the pourcentage of ticket price transferred when revealing a player's raffle key